Pneumonitis

 Causes

-Pneumonitis occurs when an irritating substance causes the tiny air sacs (alveoli) in your lungs to become inflamed.
-This inflammation makes it difficult for oxygen to pass through the alveoli into the bloodstream.
+Pneumonitis happens when an irritating substance causes inflammation in the tiny air sacs called alveoli in your lungs.
+Inflamed lung tissue makes it hard for oxygen to pass through the alveoli into the bloodstream.

 • Birds.
-Exposure to feathers or bird excrement is a common cause of pneumonitis.
+Exposure to bird feathers, dust or droppings is a common cause of pneumonitis.

-• Radiation treatments.
-Some people who undergo radiation therapy to the chest, such as for breast or lung cancer, may develop pneumonitis.
-Pneumonitis also can occur after whole-body radiation therapy, which is needed to prepare a person for a bone marrow transplant.
+Some people who have radiation therapy to the chest, such as for breast or lung cancer, may get pneumonitis.
+Pneumonitis also can happen after whole-body radiation therapy that's done to prepare a person for a bone marrow transplant.
+Symptoms usually appear in the first few months after radiation treatment is finished.

 Bronchioles and alveoli in the lungs